RedDot-3ND7355/BnS-Buddy/README.md

 + ronny1982 - For bnsdat tool
 + LokiReborn - For porting bnsdat to C# and adding AuthToken
 + Yevvie - For Icons, Splash art and BnS Buddy Forum images
++ Airix - For providing a battleground fix

 Requirements: